-In accordance with the AGM’s decision, the Nomination Committee was formed and consists of, apart from the Chairman of Infant Bacterial Therapeutics AB’s Board of Directors, Peter Rothschild, by Per-Erik Andersson, representative of the company’s largest shareholder Annwall & Rothschild Investments AB, Sebastian Jahreskog, who via direct and indirect ownership is the company’s second largest shareholder, as well as Jannis Kitsakis, representative of the company’s third largest shareholder, The Fourth Swedish National Pension Fund.
-All members of the Nomination Committee, apart from Peter Rothschild, are independent in relation to the company and company management.
+The Nomination Committee has been formed in accordance with the decision of the Annual General Meeting and consists of, in addition to the Chairman of Infant Bacterial Therapeutics AB’s Board of Directors, Peter Rothschild, Per-Erik Andersson, representative of the company’s largest shareholder Annwall & Rothschild Investments AB, Jannis Kitsakis, representative of the company’s next largest shareholder Fourth AP-Fonden and Sebastian Jahreskog, who via direct and indirect ownership is the company’s third largest shareholder.
+All members of the Nomination Committee, except Peter Rothschild, are independent in relation to the company and company management.

 Staffan Strömberg, CEO